orefkov/simstr/readme.md

 # simstr - String object and function library
 [![CMake on multiple platforms](https://github.com/orefkov/simstr/actions/workflows/cmake-multi-platform.yml/badge.svg)](https://github.com/orefkov/simstr/actions/workflows/cmake-multi-platform.yml)

-Version 1.2.5.
+Version 1.2.6.

 <span class="obfuscator"><a href="readme_ru.md">On Russian | По-русски</a></span>

-This library contains the implementation of several types of string objects and various algorithms for working with strings.
+This library contains the modern implementation of several types of string objects and various algorithms for working with strings.

 The goal of the library is to make working with strings in C++ as simple and easy as in many other languages, especially scripting languages, while maintaining optimality and performance at the level of C and C++, and even improving them.